Zhanran

 Jingxi Zhanran (荆溪湛然 (Zhànrán, Chan-jan); J. Keikei Tannen; K. Hyŏnggye Tamyŏn, c.
 711-782) was the sixth patriarch of the Tiantai school of Chinese Buddhism.
 Zhanran is considered to be the most important Tiantai figure after the founder Zhiyi.
 He was also called Master Miaole (Sublime Bliss), Dharma Master Jizhu (Lord of Exegesis), and Jingqi (荊溪) after his birthplace.

-Zhanran helped to define, defend and popularize the Tiantai tradition during the Tang, developing its doctrinal system further by building on Zhiyi's writings.
-Zhanran wrote some important commentaries on Zhiyi's works as well as original treatises of his own.
+Zhanran helped define, defend, and popularize the Tiantai tradition during the Tang dynasty, further developing its doctrinal system based on Zhiyi's writings.
+He authored important commentaries on Zhiyi's works as well as original treatises of his own.
 He is also the first figure to use the term "Tiantai School" (Tiantai zong).

 Life

 Zhanran was born in Jingqi (荊溪), in modern-day Yixing 宜興 county, Jiangsu province.
 His lay surname was Qi (戚).
 After receiving a Ruist (Confucian) education, Zhanran became attracted to the study of Tiantai Buddhism at the age of eighteen.
 He later became a student of Master Xuanlang (673–754), the past head of the Tiantai community on Mt.
 Tiantai who had now retired to Mount Zuoxi (Zhejiang province).
 Zhanran stayed with Xuanlang on Mount Zuoxi as a lay practitioner and lecturer for twenty years, studying and practicing Zhiyi's Mohe zhiguan.

 Zhanran later entered the monastic order at thirty eight in Jingle si (淨樂寺) at Junshan (君山).
 Early in his monastic training, he studied the Vinaya with precept master Tanyi (曇一, 692-771) at Huiji (會稽).
 After this period, Zhanran traveled around for a bit, looking for shelter during the An Lushan Rebellion (755–763).
 In 755, while staying in Lin’an (臨安; Zhejiang province), he wrote the first draft of his magnum opus, the Zhiguan fuxing chuanhong jue (止觀輔行傳弘決; A Resolution to Assist and Promote the Practice of “Concentration and Insight,” T. 1912).
 This is his main commentary on Zhiyi's Mohe Zhiguan.
 He later moved back to Mount Tiantai in 764.
 It was during this tumultuous time that Zhanran wrote the first editions of many of his commentaries.